 How Does This Affect Our Mental Health?

 Scrolling through endless “perfect” images creates an “idealized” body type.
 If we then don’t feel we have that body type it can have serious effects on us and our mental health.
 Studies have shown that for women who want to lose weight, the more time they spent on social media resulted in more eating disorders.
-Research has also concluded that young women who spend more time on social media may feel more concerned about their body because they compare their appearance to others.
+Research has also concluded that young women who spend more time on social media may feel more concerned about their bodies because they compare their appearance to others.

 How To Use Social Media In A Positive Way